Magnitude homology of enriched categories and metric spaces: Magnitudes of enriched categories and metric spaces

 \section{Magnitudes of enriched categories and metric spaces}

 We begin by recalling the notion of magnitude of enriched categories from~\cite{leinster:ec-cat,leinster:magnitude}, including a slight enhancement of the usual magnitude of metric spaces.
-Let $(\V,\otimes,I)$ be a symmetric monoidal category, and $\k$ a semiring (i.e.\ a ring without additive inverses), related by the following:
+For background on enriched categories, see~\cite{kelly:basic}.
+Let $(\V,\otimes,\done)$ be a symmetric monoidal category, and $\k$ a semiring (i.e.\ a ring without additive inverses), related by the following:

-\begin{defn} A \textbf{size} is a function $\size : \ob(\V) \to \k$ that is \begin{itemize} \item invariant under isomorphism: if $a\cong b$ then $\size a = \size b$, and \item multiplicative: $\size(I) = 1$ and $\size(a\otimes b) = \size a \cdot \size b$. \end{itemize} \end{defn}
+\begin{defn} A \textbf{size} is a function $\size : \ob(\V) \to \k$ that is \begin{itemize} \item invariant under isomorphism: if $a\cong b$ then $\size a = \size b$, and \item multiplicative: $\size(\done) = 1$ and $\size(a\otimes b) = \size a \cdot \size b$. \end{itemize} \end{defn}